marcriehm/kubernetes-research/Objects.md

 field in the Object spec or status.
 An example is:
 &nbsp;&nbsp;&nbsp;`kubectl get pods --field-selector status.phase=Running`

+Note that Field Selectors are likely to be less efficient in queries than Label Selectors.

 #### Annotations

 Annotations are another form of metadata which may be associated with objects.
 Annotations are descriptive and